 Determine whiteboard availability and sink access.
 Be sure to discuss any cleanup requirements ahead of time, especially if you are presenting in a non-art room.
 If no whiteboard or chalkboard is available, print out your objective or “I Can” statement to post in the room.
 If you don’t have a sink, plan to work with wet towels, buckets of water, or baby wipes as needed.

 Find out which supplies will be made available to you and what you will need to bring.
 It’s always been a combination of both in my experience.
 Usually, the school provides paper, paintbrushes, pencils, and cleaning materials.
 If you are particular about using certain products or brands, always bring the specific materials you want.
 Make sure you are comfortable with the materials ahead of time, so there are no surprises with application on the day of your lesson.

 Most of us are familiar with ideating and writing great art lessons!
-If you are unsure of where to start with lesson planning, the Identifying Essential Content and Objectives PRO Pack and the course, Instructional Strategies for Art Teachers, are both good places to start.
+If you are unsure of where to start with lesson planning, the Identifying Essential Content and Objectives Pack in PRO Learning and the course, Instructional Strategies for Art Teachers, are both good places to start.

-If you are confident with your lesson planning abilities, here are some additional things to consider to help make your demo run as smooth as possible:
+If you are confident with your lesson planning abilities, here are some additional things to consider to help make your demo run as smoothly as possible:

 These three FLEX Lessons would be great to try in your next demo interview:

 To further help you determine what to ask, here is a complimentary download of 10 Questions to Ask Before Teaching An Interview Lesson.
-Find more resources in our Getting Hired as an Art Educator PRO Pack.Download Now!
+Find more resources in our Getting Hired as an Art Educator Pack in PRO Learning.Download Now!

 It’s showtime!
 You are awake, on time, dressed, ready to make art, and feeling prepared.
 Now all you need to do is customize the space and await students’ arrival.